xinwang1/academic/content/home/about.md

 # Biography

-My name in simplified Chinese is 王鑫.

 I am currently a Ph.D. candidate at the University of Technology Sydney’s Centre for Quantum Software and Information (UTS:QSI).
 My supervisor at UTS is Prof. Runyao Duan and my external supervisor is Prof. Andreas Winter (Universitat Autònoma de Barcelona).

-Before coming to UTS, I obtained my B.S. in 2014 from the Wu Yuzhang Honors College and Mathematics Department at Sichuan University.
+Please see my CV for more details.